PyCQA/pycodestyle/README.rst

   print("Found %s errors (and warnings)" % file_errors)

 Feedback
 --------

 Your feedback is more than welcome.
-Write email to johann@rocholl.net or post bugs and feature requests on github:
+Post bugs and feature requests on github:

 http://github.com/jcrocholl/pep8/issues